dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 Users should make changes to their feature branch and commit changes to their local repository.

 * Create code following the coding standards in the :ref:`codingstandards` section of the Contributor's Guide.

-* Provide some tests for your code using the pytest framework, provide user documentation describing what the code does, and provide any necessary data.
+* Provide some tests for the code using the pytest framework, provide user documentation describing what the code does, and provide any necessary data.

-* Keep your fork in sync.
-While working, it is highly likely that changes are occurring in the original repository.
-This may impact your work.
-Regularly use the following commands to keep your fork in sync with the original repository.
+* Keep the fork in sync with the original repository.
+While working, it is highly likely that changes are occurring in the original repository, which could have an impact.
+  Regularly use the following commands to keep the fork in sync with the original repository.

   .. code-block:: ini